npg70/galbreath-old/galbreath-john-1680.md

 - The second marriage is referenced in http://www.ralstongenealogy.com/number35kintmag.htm#start quote:
   > On Mary Mitchell's death John senior married
-  > Katherine McCallum who gave him one son, Archibald."
+  > Katherine McCallum who gave him one son, Archibald.

   The birth is confirmed in OPR via link [ScotlandsPeople][sp1].